gleb032/gleb032/README.md

 ### Hi there 👋

 ✨ My name is Gleb as you can see by my nickname.
-I am a junior/intern iOS developer.
+I am a junior iOS developer.

 🎓 I am a third-year undergraduate student of the NRU MPEI majoring in Applied Mathematics and Computer Science.